angelgvalentin/GA-CapstoneProject-SpringBoot-Backend/README.md

-# Spring Boot Backend for General Assembly Acpstone Project.
+# Spring Boot Backend for General Assembly Capstone Project.

 ## This project utilizes Spring Boot and PostgreSQL for database which was then deployed to Heroku